Action Quake 2: Gameplay

 There are six main modes of gameplay in Action Quake 2: Deathmatch (Free For All) and Teamplay.
 In Deathmatch, spawn points are distributed over most of the map, and players battle out in a free-for-all fashion in an attempt to get the most kills possible.
 The map changes when one of two conditions is met: either the timelimit is reached (and whoever has the most frags "wins"), or the fraglimit is reached (and whoever reaches it "wins").
 By default, each player spawns with only pistol, and a combat knife.
 Additional equipment can be picked up throughout the map, but in Action Quake 2 DM all weapons other than pistols, knives, and grenades are "unique", meaning that only one exists on that map at any time.
 Other modes are variations on these themes including Capture The Flag, team Deathmatch, Espionage and Offline play.

 In Teamplay, players are split into two teams and play is round based.
 Players select one primary weapon and one item to use, in addition to the default pistol and knife.
 The teams spawn on opposite sides of the map and are then let loose to kill each other.
 If one team eliminates the other, they win the round.

+Legacy

+Decades after the release, the game still had an active community in Finland.
+It sparked a remake using Id Tech 3 called Reaction.
+An updated standalone version based on the Open-Source release of Quake II called AQtion was re-released on Steam in 2022.